Toy's Factory

 Toy's Factory Inc. (株式会社トイズファクトリー, Kabushiki-gaisha Toizu Fakutorī) is a Japanese record label founded in the late 1980s as a subsidiary of the entertainment company VAP, based in Japan.
 On May 30, 1990, it was established as an independent company.

-Toy's Factory, as of the first half of 2012, is the fourth-biggest Japanese record label.
+It is an associate member of the Recording Industry Association of Japan.
+By the first half of 2012, Toy's Factory was the fourth-biggest Japanese record label.

+History

+On May 30, 1990, the second production department at VAP, an entertainment company under Nippon Television, was spun-off and established as Toy's Factory Records.
+In 1995, the name was changed to its current name.
+VAP remained the label's distributor until April 1, 2021, when it switched to Sony Music Solutions.